lkroeger1/Vivado2019_docker_setup/README.md

 # Vivado HLS 2019.1 in Docker (with optional GUI support)

 This repository provides a setup to run Vivado HLS 2019.1 inside a Docker container.
-It supports both command-line and GUI usage (with X11 forwarding) on a modern Linux system.
+It supports both command-line and GUI usage (with X11 forwarding).
+Since Vivado HLS 2019.1 relies on outdated libraries and system dependencies, setting up a Docker container was the only reliable way for me to get it working on Ubuntu 24.04, i believe it won't work on 20.04 upwards...

 ## Prerequisites